By Shanon Roberts, on 30 April 2021

 Not all viral campaigns have to be funny or shocking.
 Dove proved this with its powerful Real Beauty Sketches viral video in 2013.

 The video is incredibly moving and reveals the internal struggle that many women face every day.
-Not only does the video spread the brand’s message and belief of confidence, but it also serves as a great guide for viral marketers.
+Not only does the video spread the brand’s message and belief in confidence, but it also serves as a great guide for viral marketers.

 The video went on to receive over 163 million views globally and generate 4.6 billion media impressions.